preludeorg/operator-support/README.md

 > Did you know that the team at Prelude runs free red team training programs as part of our open-source outreach?
 We teach IT/InfoSec/DevOps/defenders/software engineers how to red team, so they can apply practical techniques to their day jobs.
 Reach out to us at support@prelude.org for more details.

-This repository is a public spot to report issues and request features.
+This repository is the home to all Operator plugins (see below).
+It is also a public spot to report issues and request features for anything in the application.

 ## Resources